AidaLulaj01/CivicsPolitical/README.md

 It is computationally very expensive and time consuming to train with traditional CPUs.
 Neural networks depend a lot on training data.
 This leads to the problem of over-fitting and generalization.
 The mode relies more on the training data and may be tuned to the data.

-### Explanation of the Model
+### Explanation of the Model and Evalution

-For a classification model like this the Keras sequential model is used.
-This model is used for the task because of its simplicity to design neural networks and minimal user action.
-The input layer will have 12 neurons to go hand in hand with the number of features.
-The first activation stage will use ReLu (Rectified Linear Unit), this activation function is mostly used nowadays due to being a non-linear function and infinite gradient.
-The hidden layer will have 7 neurons for rule of thumb.
-The second activation layer will be Softmax, since the output layer will have 5 neurons due to the categorical responses in the feature.
-Softmax is used because it helps normalize the output and enforce it to be in a limited range.
+This type of analysis gears towards a classification model, we used the Keras sequential model.
+This model is used for the task because of its simplicity to design a neural network and minimal user action.
+The input layer will contain the features that have been used to train the model.
+To get a better accuracy we will use two hidden layers with activation function Relu (Rectified Linear Unit).
+ReLu is used due to its simplicity compared to other activation functions, it also takes into account the non-linear relationship between the features selected.
+To follow suit with another neural analysis that inspired this analysis the first hidden layer will have 148 neurons and the second hidden layer will have 100 neurons.
+The output layer used was the sigmoid activation function we are trying to predict whether a voter chose one president over another.

 The defined model is now compiled with the following parameters:
-Optimizer parameter is adam, used due to the volume of rows with each feature.
+Optimizer parameter is adam, used due to the volume of data rows within each feature.
-Loss parameter is sparse_categorical_crossentropy.
+Loss parameter is sparse_categorical_crossentropy because this is a binary classification model after the preprocessing stage.

-Twenty percent of the training set is then used to calculate the validation error of the model training.
-Now the model is fit with 500 epochs to run the algorithm and will only stop if performance doesn’t increase for 20 continuous epochs.
+The model is then trained, traditionally neural networks have a high number of epochs, for this analysis we chose 500 epochs to see if we can get a higher accuracy score.
+Afterwards the model is evaluated, and the loss percentage was 2.22 with an accuracy of 90.4%.

 ### Analysis